How to value resources stocks? Here are 3 unique multiples investors can use

 In addition, P/CF is useful for comparing companies in different industries since it’s not weighed down by assets or liabilities that vary across businesses.
 This makes it easier for investors to quickly compare companies within an industry without having to consider any factors unique to each business.

-Overall, Price-to-Cash Flow can be a useful metric for valuing a company, particularly when compared across peers within an industry.
-However, it should not be used alone as it does not take into account any non-cash items such as depreciation or write-offs which may impact a company’s financials.
+Ultimately, we would caution investors that this metric should not be used alone.
+Yes, this applies to all multiples we have mentioned, but particularly P/CF since it does not take into account any non-cash items such as depreciation or write-offs which may impact a company’s financials.

 Investors need to consider other factors